digitalcolony/cruxcalc/README.md

    ```

 4. **Open your browser**
-   Navigate to `http://localhost:4321` to see CruxCalc in action!
+   Navigate to `http://localhost:4321` to see the app in action!

 ## 📝 License